 How long does the programme run for?

-The programme is delivered over 16 weeks so that the teams can develop real-world, live service projects, using strategic design processes and approaches.
-The programme allows the project you take forward to be reviewed and iterated in order to deliver real impact.
-The programme consists of five one-day workshops spread over the 16 weeks, with half a day’s mentoring time provided between them.
+The programme is delivered over 16 weeks so that the teams can develop real-world, live public health service projects, using strategic design processes and approaches.
+The programme allows the challenge you take forward to be reviewed and iterated in order to deliver real impact.
+The programme consists of five one-day workshops spread over the 16 weeks, with half a day’s mentoring time provided by a Design Associate between them.
 Additionally, your team is expected to take the time it would ordinarily invest in a real-world project.

 What is expected of successful applicants?